fontsizefive/rocketacademy.co/pages/faq.md

 #### Who is eligible for the job guarantee?<br><br>

-The job guarantee is only applicable for Singaporeans and Permanent Residents (PRs) only.
+The job guarantee is only applicable in graduates' country of citizenship or permanent residency due to visa restrictions.
 However, all bootcamp students will receive the same help and preparation during the job search.<br><br><br>

 #### Do you offer refunds?<br><br>